All the small print about using the LocalHeroes.com website

-To cover any reasonable inconvenience to our Local Hero, a cancellation charge will also apply if the Local Hero cannot gain access to your premises.
-In this case they will call you and wait a minimum of 10 mins, but leave if they still cannot get access after this time.
+To cover any reasonable inconvenience to the Local Hero, a cancellation charge will also apply if the Local Hero cannot gain access to your premises.
+In this case they will call you and wait a minimum of 10 minutes, but leave if they still cannot get access after this time.

 If we need to talk to you

-From time to time, we might need to contact you about your account.
+From time to time, we might need to contact you about your job request or booking .
 We’ll normally do that over email, which is why we need a valid email address from you if you agree to take a service through us.

 If you need to talk to us

-We’ve got the right to remove or stop supplying any product or service on our website at any time; we may also change the price estimates of the services.
-We don’t have to give any notice, and if we do remove a product or service, we won’t be responsible to you.
+We have the right to remove any service on our website at any time; we may also change the price estimates of the services.
+We don’t have to give any notice, and if we do remove a service, we won’t be responsible to you.

-We have the right to change these terms and conditions at any time.
+We also have the right to change these terms and conditions at any time.
 The terms and conditions applying to your use of the service will be those in force at the time you book your job.

-We recommend that you print off these terms and conditions from time to time and keep a copy.
-You should do the same for any terms and conditions of specific products and services you apply for online – and a copy of the application form you filled in, too.
+We recommend that you print these terms and conditions from time to time and keep a copy.
+You should do the same for any terms and conditions given to you by your Local Hero.

 Intellectual property rights